On this page, you will find information on COVID-19 and related Johns Hopkins Employer Health Programs (EHP) coverage.

 - Log into your CVS Caremark account and follow the online submission process.

-Please Note: Member reimbursements sent directly to EHP will be denied and direct you to submit your reimbursement to the Pharmacy Network directly.
+Please note: Member reimbursements cannot be sent directly to EHP.
+These reimbursements will be denied and you will be directed to submit your reimbursement to the pharmacy network directly.

 Process for EHP members with Express Scripts pharmacy coverage:

 - Visit your local retail pharmacy for at-home COVID-19 tests at no cost to you.
 Check out at the pharmacy counter and show your member ID.